rockyco/ExtractDataFromILA/readme.md

 # readILA.m

-This MATLAB script is designed to read data from a CSV file, process it, and save the processed data into a .mat file.
-The script specifically handles data related to the AMD/Xilinx Vivado ILA (Integrated Logic Analyzer).
+This MATLAB script is designed to read complex data from a CSV file named "waveform.csv", process it, and assemble it into complex numbers.
+The script is particularly useful for processing waveform data, where each data point consists of an imaginary and a real part.

 ## How it works

-1. The script first specifies the file path and name of the CSV file to be read.
-The file in this case is "iladata_evm_bad3.csv".
+1. **Initialization**: The script starts by setting up the number of columns and data points to be processed.
+It then specifies the file path and name of the CSV file to be read.

-2. It then specifies the columns to be read from the CSV file.
-The columns are "rx_out0_TVALID", "rx_out0_TREADY", and "rx_out0_TDATA".
+2. **Reading the CSV File**: The script uses `detectImportOptions` to specify which columns to read from the CSV file.
+The columns selected are "data2CFO_TVALID", "data2CFO_TDATA_im", and "data2CFO_TDATA_re".
+The data type for these columns is set to 'string'.

+3. **Data Processing**:
-3. The CSV file is read and the data is stored in a table.
+   - The script reads the specified columns from the CSV file into a table.

-4. The script then initializes some variables and arrays to store the processed data.
+   - It initializes arrays for storing the new data and the complex numbers.

-5. It then loops through each row of the data.
-For each row, it checks if the TVALID and TREADY values are both 1.
-If they are, it processes the TDATA value.
+   - It iterates through each row of the table.
+For each row, it checks if the TVALID signal is high (1).
+The TREADY signal is assumed to be always high (1) in this script.
+   - For each valid data row, it processes the TDATA fields for both the imaginary and real parts.
+This involves:
+     - Extracting 4 hex characters at a time.
+     - Converting the extracted hex string to decimal.

-6. The TDATA value is a hexadecimal string.
-The script extracts 4 hex characters at a time, converts them to decimal, checks if the number is negative, and then converts it to a signed 16-bit number.
+     - Checking if the number is negative and converting it to a signed 16-bit integer.

-7. The processed data is stored in an array and then converted into a complex number.
+     - Storing the processed data in an array.

-8. The script then removes any unused elements from the array of complex numbers.

-9. Finally, it displays the processed data and saves it to a .mat file named "iladata_evm_bad3.mat".
+4. **Complex Number Assembly**: The script assembles the processed data points into complex numbers, where each number consists of an imaginary and a real part.

 ## Usage

 To use this script, simply run it in MATLAB.
-Ensure that the CSV file "iladata_evm_bad3.csv" is in the same directory as the script or adjust the file path accordingly.
+Ensure that the CSV file "waveform.csv" is in the same directory as the script or adjust the file path accordingly.

 ## Requirements